Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Introduction

-{Another key aspect is that, Boussinesq} models cannot sustain acoustic waves, which is relevant for two major applications: \textit{i)} ocean acoustics, which is important for instance in tsunami detection \citep{dubois2023} and \textit{ii)} numerical simulations of non-Boussinesq models, where pseudo-compressibility strategies \citep{chorin1967} are employed to compute the pressure with dynamical schemes \EM{to avoid solving a numerically costly} 3D Poisson equation \citep{auclair2018}.
-To be able to propose numerical oceanic stochastic LU models \EM{incorporating non-hydrostatic pressure correction, a derivation from the compressible equations appears necessary.}
+Another key aspect is that Boussinesq models cannot sustain acoustic waves, which has significant implications for two major applications.
+First, in ocean acoustics, where accurate wave propagation is essential -- for example, in tsunami detection \citep{dubois2023}.
+Second, in numerical simulations of non-Boussinesq models, where pseudo-compressibility methods \citep{chorin1967} are used to compute pressure dynamically and avoid solving a full three-dimensional Poisson equation \citep{auclair2018} at each time step.
+To develop numerical oceanic stochastic LU models that include non-hydrostatic pressure corrections, a full stochastic derivation from the compressible equations appears necessary.
+Relevant approximations can then be introduced to design physically consistent schemes.

-The derivation of a compressible stochastic system cannot be derived from the incompressible stochastic system, since \EM{the latter is supposed to be to a limiting system of the former}.
-We propose in this paper to start from the classical physical conservation laws to derive a general stochastic compressible Navier--Stokes system. \EM{As will be seen, we will verify that the provided set of equations remains consistent with the incompressible stochastic models previously devised and through Boussinesq \mgt{approximation}, we will derive a stochastic Boussinesq model incorporating thermodynamic effects.} We will moreover theoretically show some potential \EM{benefits of the stochastic modelling} enabling to perform a relaxation of the Boussinesq \mgt{approximation}.
-Such a procedure will allow us to propose stochastic systems of increasing complexity lying in between Boussinesq hydrostatic systems and a fully compressible flow dynamics.
+A compressible stochastic system cannot simply be derived from its incompressible counterpart, as the latter represents a limiting case of the former.
+In this work, we start from the classical physical conservation laws to derive a general stochastic compressible Navier--Stokes system.
+We then verify that this system remains consistent with previously proposed incompressible stochastic models.
+By applying the Boussinesq approximation, we also obtain a stochastic Boussinesq model that incorporates thermodynamic effects.

+The present paper builds upon the workshop proceedings \cite{tissotSTUOD2023}, which were purely theoretical and derived the governing equations used here.
+In the present work, these derivations have been revised and clarified, and are presented in a more complete and self-consistent form.
+In addition, that previous work relied on a relaxation of the Boussinesq approximation through the inclusion of a pseudo-compressibility term in the spirit of \citet{auclair2018}, which is not retained in the present study.
+The main focus of this paper is the development and application of diagnostics within numerical simulations of oceanic convection.
+A key new contribution is the explicit inclusion of species mass fractions $Y_i$, which, while not directly used in the diagnostics, constitute an essential component of realistic ocean modelling and are therefore retained for generality.
+Finally, all derivations of the stochastic governing equations are provided in detail in the appendices for completeness.